Dividing by zero. Even on our own wiki, at one point.

 The internet will make sure to let you know that your writing is terrible while also making the same mistakes themselves.
 Even if you post a great argument with backed up sources, no one will take you seriously if you type like someone who can't spell or form complete sentences, which is pointed out even further due to most web browsers today having built in spellcheckers.

 Do you know the correct use of "your" and "you're?"
-Better hope so, because the Internet will definitely remind you of you're mistake, often resulting in long-winded Flame Wars.
+Better hope so, because the Internet will definitely remind you of your mistake, often resulting in long-winded Flame Wars.

 Children respecting adults.
 A lot of children, most especially teenagers, are always told to always respect their elders and not doing so will garner them heavy criticism and berating.

 Children respecting their parents.
 They gave birth to them, clothed them, feed them, taught them the things them need to know in life, and are willing to protect themfrom those who would do them harm.
 Children would pretty much be in hot water if they take them for granted, not live up to their strict expectations, or, at worst, show little to no respect for their authority.
 In other words, children would be seen as Ungrateful Bastards because of these things.

 Morality in general.
 The knowledge between good and evil, right and wrong, and white and black.
 Whether it's telling a lie to avoid hurting someone, fighting someone out of self-defense, or refusing to saving a life because you're afraid of getting hurt, you will get a LOT of heat for making these kinds of decisions.
 People would even go as far as mark you as an "irredeemable" person just because of said decisions, no matter how remorseful you are.